justine-black/automagic-testing/README.md

 JavaScript is a versatile, high-level programming language commonly used for client-side web development.
 It may also widely used in test automation due to its ability to work seamlessly with testing frameworks like Selenium WebDriver and Jest, allowing developers to efficiently write and execute automated tests for web applications with ease.

 Navigate to the [JavaScript](JavaScript) subdirectory to join me in my automation journey with JavaScript. \
-I've also created my practice react app, [my-app-to-test](my-app-to-test/frontend/), with JavaScript.
+I've also created my practice react app, [my-app-to-test](my-app-to-test/frontend/), with JavaScript using ReactJS framework and Material-UI.

+### Katalon Studio

+Katalon Studio is a low-code test automation platform that enables users to create and execute automated tests with minimal coding, making it accessible to both technical and non-technical users.

+Navigate to the [Katalon Studio](/Katalon%20Studio/) subdirectory to join me in my automation journey with Katalon.

 ## Web Development